 - early approval of the MC Rules of Procedures (pre-agreement at TF level).
-Such rules will include a set of clear provisions to implement faster procedures and to preserve the legality at decision making level, as well as strict financial and implementing rules at project level; - pre-agreement at TF level on the selection criteria and on a provisional action plan for the multi-annual planning of the public calls before the CP adoption by the European Commission, to be formally approved by the MC at its first meeting; - set up and convene the MC within 1 month from the date of notification to the MS of the Commission decision adopting the Programme - setting up a "Programme Management Group" in order to facilitate the decision-making process; - continuity of the role played by Programme structures, such as Info Point in Slovenia and regional support in Italy, in supporting beneficiaries; - enhancing the current cooperation between the Italian and Slovene First Level Control (FLC) units, by increasing the exchange of information and sharing solutions on common issues. - organizing targeted meetings with LPs to improve the knowledge and the practical implementation of the Programme procedures.
+Such rules will include a set of clear provisions to implement faster procedures and to preserve the legality at decision making level, as well as strict financial and implementing rules at project level; - pre-agreement at TF level on the selection criteria and on a provisional action plan for the multi-annual planning of the public calls before the CP adoption by the European Commission, to be formally approved by the MC at its first meeting; - set up and convene the MC within 1 month from the date of notification to the MS of the Commission decision adopting the Programme; - setting up a "Programme Management Group" in order to facilitate the decision-making process; - continuity of the role played by Programme structures, such as Info Point in Slovenia and regional support in Italy, in supporting beneficiaries; - enhancing the current cooperation between the Italian and Slovene FLCs units, by increasing the exchange of information and sharing solutions on common issues; - organizing targeted meetings with LPs to improve the knowledge and the practical implementation of the Programme procedures; - different sets of simplification measures will be released and applied following the Programme life cycle (e.g. application, implementation, reimbursement, closure, etc.).